 The husband had chosen the night before to get angry with me.
 Likely for no other reason than the stress of waiting for the baby.
 Like his wait was something more uncomfortable than mine.
 I could not quietly wake him up.
 Nor could I lean over.
 So I kicked the mattress.
+Not in anger.
+In an inability to do anything else.
 I suggested he wake up and probably get up.
 “What for?”
 He was up just as late helping with the jam.
 Or eating it.
 I forget which.
 I told him we should probably get to the hospital.
 Then there was another pain.
 It was probably 8:20 a.m. by now.
 Picture him jumping up and rushing like mad to get ready and whisk us off to the hospital.

-Picture it.
-But that’s not what he did.
-He sat up, made his way to the bathroom.
-Got dressed, shaved.
-Made coffee.
 Meanwhile I am already packed of course.
 I wake the children up (we were a blended family).
 Called the stand by baby sitter to head over.
-He gets himself something to eat.
+Husband gets himself something to eat.
 I got him out of the house by 9 a.m.
 He was not a fast mover.
 Hurry was not in his vocabulary.
 But the pains, call them contractions if you want, but they are pains and from the one pain at 8 a.m to now-had changed to a near crippling pain.
 Contraction.
 A never ending contraction.
 Pain.

 When we got in the car I tried to sit down.
 Interesting.
 I could not.
 I flashed back to almost five years ago when I had my first child and was on the way to the doctor for a regular appointment.
 I couldn’t sit then and I wasn’t in labor, I had to “sit” on my knees looking out the back of the car.